JuliaDynamics/NetworkDynamics.jl/docs/src/mtk_integration.md

     ModelingToolkit is a fast paced library with lots of functionality and ever growing complexity.
 As such the provided interface is kinda experimental.
     Some features of MTK are straight up unsupported, for example events within models or delay differential equations.
-For cases where output variables don't explicitly appear in equations, see the [Fully Implicit Outputs](@ref) section.

 ## RC-Circuit Example
 In good [MTK tradition](https://docs.sciml.ai/ModelingToolkit/stable/tutorials/acausal_components/), this feature will be explained along a simple RC circuit example.